Ever worked with an unhappy manager? Seen them frazzled, frustrated, or run down?

 That involves knowing what to do:

-- During 1 on 1s: Asking great questions will expand what you talk about to cover all the most important topics, then setting clear next steps and expectations builds momentum.
+- During 1 on 1s: Asking great questions will expand what you talk about to cover all the most important topics, then setting clear next steps and expectations builds momentum and accountability.

 By making the most of these meetings, it shows your team members you value them, and helps keep them motivated and growing.